 Full quality standard

 The published full quality standard for health and social care professionals, public health practitioners, commissioners, service providers and patients, carers and the public, with quality measures, outcomes definitions and data sources.

-This quality standard has been endorsed by the Department of Health and NHS England, as required by the Health and Social Care Act (2012)
+This quality standard has been endorsed by the Department of Health, as required by the Health and Social Care Act (2012)